3D-printed Gray Resin

 Does your 3D printing process use waxy support material or oil?
 Our 3D printers do not use waxy support material during printing.
 No oil or other mold release agent is used.
 No cleaning away any wax, oil or mold release agent is necessary.

 Do gray resin models come fully hardened?
 Normally, yes.
 No additional exposure to ultraviolet (UV) light, called "post-curing", is needed.
 Your model is created when ultraviolet light emitted from a laser chemically hardens liquid resin.
 After printing and cleaning, we place your gray resin model in a UV light booth to fully harden the resin before we ship your model to you.
 If you find a spot on your model that feels a bit rubbery, place the model in direct sunlight for a half hour or so, exposing that spot to the sun's UV light.
 The sun's UV light should finish hardening that spot.

 Do you send assembly instructions with the model?
 Normally, no. Most models are direct replacements for plastic kit parts so your plastic kit's instructions are applicable.
 Please study photos and renderings on the product webpage.
-For the most complex Model Monkey products such as Bristol Beaufighter cockpits and P-51 Mustang wheel wells, we send a painting and assembly guide via email.
+For the most complex Model Monkey products such as Bristol Beaufighter cockpits and P-51 Mustang wheel wells, we send a painting and assembly guide to customers via email.

 What kind of glue should I use?
 Cyanoacrylate (CA) "super glue" works best.
 For larger parts, epoxy can be used.
 Liquid glues intended for injection-molded polystyrene plastic models, such as "Testors Liquid Cement" or "Tamiya Liquid Cement", do not work with gray resin.
 Superglue remover containing acetone may harm the plastic.